Sortren/Django-Tasker/README.md

 </p>

 I have created this project relying on my old NodeJS (w/ Express) app called "<a href="https://github.com/Sortren/Tasker">Tasker</a>".
 The database that I have been using throughout my entire project was built-in django sqlite3.
 In the nearest future, I will dockerize the app and connect it to the PostgreSQL.
-About the front-end part of this project, I was using django templates with inheritance (of course with css! ;p).
-Furthermore you might also see the "requirements.txt" file, it's due to fact that I have been using venv for the entire project.
+About the front-end part of this project, I was using django templates with inheritance (of course with css and a little bit of bootstrap 5.0 ;p).
+Furthermore you might also see the "requirements.txt" file, it's due to the fact that I have been using venv for the entire project.

 ----